 Ceramic Wall Mirror with Flower Motif by Mithé Espelt (circa 1960s)

 Ceramic wall mirror with flower motif (circa 1960s), by Mithé Espelt.
 A porthole-shaped decorative wall mirror delights the eye.
 The inner and outer frames are in a stunning gold craquelure.
 The enamelled flowers are superimposed over a chocolate brown ceramic finish.
-The flowers are whimsical in pink and magenta with green leaves.
+The flowers are whimsical in pink and russet with green leaves.
 The piece is in very good vintage condition commensurate with age.
+There are some minor blemish spots attesting to its longevity.
+The piece is unsigned.
 A very charming and stylish mirror for your home or work place - a definite conversation piece.
-Please view the accompanying photos as they form part of this description and will provide more insight into the beauty and condition of the piece.
 Upon request a video clip of the work may be provided.

 About the artist: Born in 1923, Mithé Espelt was a French ceramic artist based in the Camargue region at the gates of Provence.
 She was renowned for her production of ceramic mirrors of remarkable originality but often mistakenly confused with those of François Lembo.
 Her grandfather was a close friend of Fréderic Mistral (Nobel Prize in literature, 1904), and for whom the famous wind is named.
 Mistral introduced Espelt into the upper echelons of both the artistic and intellectual world.
 She rubbed shoulders with Jean Hugo, Jean Cocteau, Pablo Picasso, Christian Bérard and many others.
 After finishing her studies, she moved to Paris and produced jewellery and ceramic buttons for Line Vautrin.
 Back in the Camargue, she started a pottery workshop whose clients included Louise de Vilmorin and Jaime Sabartés.
 She welcomed friends in her house in Séte including François Desnoyer (artist friend of Fernand Léger), Jean Hugo and Pablo Picasso.